arpanpics1/Rough/file.md

-Subject: Appreciation for Your Support on the Vault Issue
+Subject: Appreciation for Your Prompt Assistance with Vault Issue

-Dear Dinesh,
+Dear Poonam,

-I wanted to take a moment to express my sincere gratitude for your prompt availability and support in addressing the vault issue we encountered during the early hours today.
+Thank you for your prompt assistance with the vault issue we were facing, especially during your early morning hours.
+Your understanding of the problem and swift action in un-vaulting the BEM service ID that was causing the issue is greatly appreciated.

-Your proactive approach, dedication to fixing the problem, and persistence in following up with multiple teams were instrumental in resolving the issue efficiently.
-Your willingness to stay until the matter was completely resolved is highly commendable and greatly appreciated.
+Your support ensured minimal disruption and helped us resolve the problem effectively.

-Thank you for your efforts and for being such a reliable team member.
-Your contribution made a significant difference, and the team greatly values your commitment.
+Thank you once again for your dedication and timely help!

 Best regards,
 [Your Name]